nospaceships/node-raw-socket/README.md

 `raw.Protocol.None`, will be specified in the protocol field of each IP header.

-Upon receiving packets IP headers are **NOT** removed by the operating system.
-IP headers in received packets will be included in data presented by this module.
+Upon receiving packets IP headers are **NOT** removed by the operating system when using IPv4 raw socket and IP headers in received packets will be included in data presented by this module.
+When using IPv6 raw sockets IP headers are **NOT** included in data presented by this module.

 ## socket.on ("close", callback)